Nara Station

 Nara Park

-Nara Park is an expansive public park in central Nara which is famously the home of 1,200 shika deer which wander freely around the grounds.
-These deer were traditionally considered to be the messengers of the gods, but now have an officially protected status as living National Treasures.
+Nara Park is an expansive public park in central Nara which is famously the home of well over a thousand free-roaming shika deer.
+The 2025 official count was 1,465.
+These deer were traditionally considered to be the messengers of the gods, and have protected status as a National Natural Monument.

-The deer are technically wild, but quite unafraid of humans, so you can easily take pictures with them and you can buy rice crackers to feed them too.
+The deer are technically wild, but quite unafraid of humans, so you can easily take pictures with them and you can buy special rice crackers to feed them too.
+Feed them only official deer crackers and do not give them other food.
 They can be quite persistent when fed however, so you might prefer not to give them food.
 Eating an ice cream in the park can also be problematic when a large number of deer try to share it with you!
 Many of Nara’s major attractions such as Kofukuji, Todaiji, Kasuga Taisha and the Nara National Museum are actually inside the park or on its edges and so this lovely green space is really the cultural heart of the city.

 Open: 24 hours